MisterPeModder/SensorSensei/doc/protocol.md

 | tail_len | 1:5          | u32            | --    | Length of `tail` array        |
 | tail     | `0:tail_len` | `u8[tail_len]` | --    | unused as of version 1.0      |

+For forward compatibility with future versions, decoders *should* read exactly `tail_len` bytes after the `tail_len` field itself, even if the incoming data is overflowing the bounds of the expected values.

 ### 4.3.4 HandshakeEnd

 | Name     | Size | Type | Value | Description                              |